spachava753/kpkg/README.md

 # Binary List

-These are the possible binary candidates you can install.
-Checked ones are complete, unchecked is on the roadmap

 - `buildx`         Docker CLI plugin for extended build capabilities with BuildKit
 - `civo`           Civo CLI is a tool to manage your Civo.com account from the terminal
 - `docker-compose` Define and run multi-container applications with Docker